kubernetes/enhancements/keps/sig-node/3573-device-plugin/README.md

  * I want a consistent and portable solution to consume hardware devices across k8s clusters.

-# Objectives
+### Goals

 1. Add support for vendor specific Devices in kubelet:
     * Through an extension mechanism.
     * Which allows discovery and health check of devices.
     * Which allows hooking the runtime to make devices available in containers and cleaning them up.
-2. Define a deployment mechanism for this new API.
+1. Define a deployment mechanism for this new API.
-3. Define a versioning mechanism for this new API.
+1. Define a versioning mechanism for this new API.

-# Non Objectives
+### Non-Goals

 1. Handling heterogeneous nodes and topology related problems
-2. Collecting metrics is not part of this proposal.
+1. Collecting metrics is not part of this proposal.
 We will only solve Health Check.

-# TLDR
+## Proposal

 At their core, device plugins are simple gRPC servers that may run in a container deployed through the pod mechanism or in bare metal mode.